All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 Is the population growing or shrinking?
 While there’s a niche in buying cheap properties in declining markets, it’s tricky and best left to specialist investors.

 Buy properties in markets with growing populations.
-You can check population data on Google:
+You can check population growth data on the Federal Reserve’s website:

 Another measure to look at is the age distribution of the population.
 Growth markets tend to skew young, with plenty of kids and young adults.
 Young adults are more mobile and follow strong economies, whereas older adults are often the last to leave declining communities.